gortonator/bsds-6650/Week-2.md

     If all goes well, you will be able to see the response produced by your `doPost` method.

 Congratulations!
-You have just finished one of the most tricky part of all assignments!
+You have just finished one of the most tricky parts of all assignments!
 It may take a lot of pain to set up everything correctly and get your dev environment ready, but I assure you much more exciting stuff is coming up next!

 ### Reference Stuff:
 - [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)